The 5 Fundamental Facts About the Japanese Ticketing System

 Other Important Facts About Japanese Concert Tickets

 - “Print-yourself” e-tickets are still a rarity in Japan.
 Most events require paper tickets sent by physical mail, or printed at a convenience store in Japan.
-For some events though, we sell e-tickets in our Global Ticket Shop.
+For some events though, we sell e-tickets in our Ticket Shop.

 - Digital mobile phone tickets are increasingly common, but might require a Japanese mobile phone or the installation of specific apps.
 Unfortunately, such apps tend to be only available in Japanese.